malcolmrigg/WizardClock/README.md

 These are features/ideas that I'd like to add at some point, but may not happen any time soon.
 Feel free to add them yourself and share your code if you're able!

 * ~~Animations: Changes in status produce nicely animated transitions instead of just jumping about~~ Basic animations with ease-out now working, could do with ease-in too.
 Or possibly just going a bit mad and spinning round a couple of times before easing to the new location...
-* Make pretty: It looks fairly basic at the moment (I'm no artist!). ~~Maybe include support for themes too, if that's possible?~~ Colours are now taken from whatever theme you are using by default.
+* Make pretty: It looks fairly basic at the moment (I'm no artist!).

+  * ~~Maybe include support for themes too, if that's possible?~~ Colours are now taken from whatever theme you are using by default.
 Hand/text colour for each wizard can be overridden if desired... so it's getting there.
-* Support for more entity types?
+  * Add pictures on clock hands taken from people/entities or possibly zones?
+Or even a combination of both, so person x at location y has a special "person x at location y" picture.
+  * Add config options for clock face colours, including the ability to make them transparent.

+* Better support for "speed" attributes, including for person entities looking up the speed from their current device tracker source
 * Better text rendering - this goes along with making it pretty, ~~perhaps include drawing the text in arcs around the outside of the clock~~, and handling longer location/wizard names better.
 Arc text now done, with code nicked from somebody else :)
 * Pre-load custom web font before rendering - if this is even possible?
+* Make available through HACS